eProsima/Integration-Service-docs/docs/index.rst

 * Connects two different domains.
 * Mapping between different data types.
 * User-defined operations over the circulating messages (:ref:`transformation libraries`).
-* Communication with others environments, as *ROS2*.
+* Communication with other environments, as *ROS2*.

 This documentation is organized into the following sections: